 Jump to section

-Ticks do more than just suck your snake’s blood; they can also transmit diseases such as sweating sickness, inclusion body disease (IBD), blood poisoning (which can all be fatal), and paramyxovirus, which can cause respiratory and central nervous system damage.
+Ticks do more than just suck your snake’s blood; they can also transmit diseases such as sweating sickness, inclusion body disease (IBD), blood poisoning, and paramyxovirus, which can cause respiratory and central nervous system damage.
 Severe infestations can be lethal due to anemia (lack of iron in the blood) or respiratory failure.
 In the wild, ticks are commonly found on snakes and do not pose as big of a threat as those snakes that live in captivity.
 This is because in captivity, the ticks have no place to go and will set up a breeding colony in the cage or enclosure.
 Also, in captivity, your snake has no way to get away from the ticks as they do in the wild.

 Ticks are ectoparasites that affect snakes and can cause various illnesses such as anemia (low iron), paralysis, and even death.
 There are two kinds of ticks that affect snakes which are soft (argasidae) and hard (ixodidae).
 Because ticks are rather large, you can usually see them before they start to create symptoms such as decreased appetite, behavioral changes, and lethargy.
 Your snake may be found spending a lot of time in the water bowl, trying to get rid of the pests.
 Ticks can spread many diseases such as tick-borne relapsing fever, anaplasmosis, Southern tick-associated rash illness (STARI), tick paralysis, American babesiosis, Colorado tick fever, tularemia, Lyme disease, and Rocky Mountain spotted fever.